If your course is six months or longer, you may be able to apply for your family to join you in the UK.

 - All the documents must be originals.

 If you are from a low-risk country you should still collect all the evidence listed above.
 However, you won't need to submit financial evidence with your application.
 Instead, the UKVI can ask for it when it is processing your visa application.

 If you are asked for this evidence while your application is being processed, you will be given a deadline by which to provide it.
 If you fail to provide the documents when they are asked for, your visa application will be refused.
 If you have an appointment with the UKVI you must take all the documents with you.

 Which countries are low-risk?

 You can find more detailed information on the UKCISA guide for dependants' visas.

-You can also contact the University's International Students Advisory Service for further immigration help.
+You can also contact the University's International Student Team for further immigration help.